amangabba/ksql_ads/README.md

   timestamp_format='yyyy-MM-dd''T''HH:mm:ssZ');
 ```
 ### Data generation
-The events are generated through an [external data generator](https://github.com/amangabba/ksql_ads/edit/main/data_generator)
->Data stream used in the examples
+In the examples, custom set event times provide a convenient way to simulate the timing within the streams.
+We will look at the following 7 scenarios:
 >* a click event arrives 1 sec after the view
->* a click event arrives 11 sec after the view
+>* a click event arrives 10 sec after the view
 >* a view event arrives 1 sec after the click
 >* there is a view event but no click
 >* there is a click event but no view
 >* there are two consecutive view events and one click event 1 sec after the first view
 >* there is a view event followed by two click events shortly after each other
 #### Generation of stream events
+As we want to show showcase some specific scenarios, it's better to insert events manually (as seen in the image below).
 ![](https://cdn.confluent.io/wp-content/uploads/input-streams-1-768x300.jpg)
 ```
 INSERT INTO AdViews_STREAM (id, ts) VALUES ('A', '2021-10-23T06:00:00+0200');